Skip to content

 If your employee raises the allegation of sexual harassment informally, they will likely approach you to discuss the issue.
 However, an employee may alternatively raise an allegation of sexual harassment formally.
 This may be because they have already raised it informally, and the situation was not dealt with satisfactorily.

 On the other hand, it may be because the allegation is too serious for them not to raise it formally.
-If an employee raises the sexual harassment allegation formally, it would likely be as a formal grievance.
+If an employee raises a sexual harassment allegation formally, it would likely be as a formal grievance.

 What Final Action May You Take?